-I am a prize-winning professional figurative painter and elected member of the Manchester Academy of Fine Arts (MAFA).
-In 2017 I was shortlisted by the country’s leading art magazine for Artist of the Year - I am a finalist again this year.
+I am a prize-winning professional figurative painter and on the Council of the Manchester Academy of Fine Arts (MAFA).
+Both in 2017 and 2019 I was shortlisted by the country’s leading art magazine for Artist of the Year.

 Zeitgeist is my ongoing series of paintings that explore the subject of humanity and its relationship with personal technology.
 Seeing people glued to their devices is so commonplace now that we don’t give it a second glance.
 I started this body of work in 2015 to reflect our increasingly addictive relationship with the technology that now dominates our lives.
-I’d like my paintings to act as a social documentary that poses questions about our digital epoch and the status of the human being within contemporary society.
+My paintings act as social documentaries, posing questions about our digital epoch and the status of the human being within contemporary society.

 I am particularly fascinated by how the physical and digital versions of ourselves are constantly changing.
 I read an interesting statistic recently (from Deloitte’s Mobile Consumer 2016) that 80% of us admit to being active on our smartphones while in mid-conversation with friends.
 It is clear to see that personal devices are fundamentally altering the way we interact with each other, and this change is what I wanted to chronicle through my work.